Artmann/esix/docs/pages/retrieving-models.md

 });
 ```

+For example, the following query retrieves products where the brand is `Google`.

+$ example where

 When you are working with multiple models, you can use methods like `where` which returns an instance of a `QueryBuilder`.
 The Query Builder can be used to filter, sort, and limit your searches.

 ```ts